 b - reCAPTCHA type: choose one of the two available types: verify requests with a score, or with a challenge;

 Note: Depending on which type of reCAPTCHA you choose here, the setup in the Thrive Dashboard will be different.

-Once you have completed the steps presented above and you have registered on the Google reCAPTCHA website, look for the "Site key" and the "Secret key" on the page on which you have been sent to.
-Below you can see an image on how that section looks on the Google website:
+Once you have completed the steps presented above and you have registered on the Google reCAPTCHA website, look for the "Site key" and the "Secret key" on the page to which you have been sent to.
+Below you can see an image of how that section looks on the Google website: